Black Peak (Kalanag) rising above the Bandarpunch massif in the Garhwal Himalayas

 Acclimatization & Training (Day 5)

-At Kyarkoti Base Camp (4,050m), a full day dedicated to altitude acclimatization and technical skills training including ice axe arrest, crampon techniques, rope work, and glacier travel safety protocols.
-This day is critical—the skills learned here could save your life on summit day.
+At Kyarkoti Base Camp (4,050m), a full day dedicated to acclimatisation and technical skills training: crampon walking, ice-axe self-arrest, rope work, fixed-rope ascent, and glacier travel basics.
+Everything practised here is used again on summit day.

 Phase 3